-Well, I did not know much, but with the temerity of youth, the inconscience of ignorance and the luck of innocence, I delivered a boat called "Merle of Malham".
+- Well, I did not know much, but with the temerity of youth, the conscience of ignorance and the luck of innocence, I delivered a boat called "Merle of Malham".
 I have never been afraid of designing anything since.
 This became the last of the Malham's.
-Of course I had the watchful eye of John Sharp, chief designer, looking over my shoulder pretty much the entire time, and I was nervously aware of his head shaking more than once over my labor.
+Of course, I had the watchful eye of John Sharp, chief designer, looking over my shoulder pretty much the entire time, and I was nervously aware of his head shaking more than once over my labor.
 The result was quite all right.
-I believe eight boats have been built in the classic manner using wood carvel parking.
+I believe eight boats have been built in a classic manner using wood carvel planking.
 As John later said of this boat, -Transom sterned, with a displacement of 3 tons, she was a very fine little yacht in which one would be quite prepared to set off across the Atlantic without and special preparation.
 (This is one question I ask myself when I do the sketch designs of a new small yacht).
 I saw one recently in St. Barths, French West Indies.
-It had four really good berths, and a very good chart table.
-In the capable hands of her crew she won a number of races in the season of 1967.
+It had four really good berths and a very good chart table.
+In the capable hands of her crew, she won a number of races in the season of 1967.

-I sent the plans of this design to a client for a look.
+- I sent the plans of this design to a client for a look.
 His reply: -Too modern! -1967?
 Ok.
-Let's design instead something he would be more comfortable with a cold-molded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
-I say this because both John and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.
+Let's design instead of something he would be more comfortable with; a cold-moulded or stripped-plank version of a heavy Lyle Hess design rendered popular by the midget crew of Seraffyn.
+I say this because both John H and my customer are large men and the design had to be clever to accommodate their demands of space and comfort.

-The deck plan is straight forward, in a classic sense: with bulwark, Sampson post, dorade, skylight, horse traveler and protective coamings.
+- The deck plan is straight forward, in a classic sense: with bulwark, Sampson post, dorade, skylight, horse traveler and protective coamings.
 A full-length cockpit discharges through the transom.
-Access locker and lazarrettes complete the picture.
-The roof line is kept relatively low and features double sliding companionway hatches for access below.
+Access locker and lazarettes complete the picture.
+The roofline is kept relatively low and features double sliding companionway hatches for access below.
 I feel that on a small boat where space is limited you will find that there is always someone in the way going up or down, crowding the ladder.
 Two companionways ought to solve the problem.

 The further aft, we have an icebox doubling as a navigation table.
 (The chart table can be raised independently of the cooler top).